wp-plugins/amazon-auto-links/readme.txt

 * Fixed: a bug that credit option gets checked in the option page.
 * Fixed: an issue that encryption did not work on servers which disable the mcrypt extension.
 * Fixed: an issue that some form elements of the admin page did not appear on servers which disable short_open_tag.
+* Fixed: a bug that the AmazonAutoLinks() function did not retrieve the correct unit id.

 = 1.0.9 =
 * Added: the link cloaking feature.